Cirque Éloize: Bon Voyage (2024-2025)

+Bon Voyage transports spectators to the late 19th-century Montreal, as the first trans-Canadian train journey is about to leave Dalhousie Station for the west coast.
+Five circus artists bring this moment of history to life in this show featuring an immersive set design.

+Bon Voyage mixes circus arts, physical theatre, and 360-degree video projection to create a world where memory and imagination meet for a total sensory experience.
+Directed by Fernand Rainville, it’s a combination of poetry, acrobatics, and comedy.

 Entre ciel et mer (2022–2024)

 To celebrate its 30th anniversary in 2023, Cirque Éloize is presenting Entre ciel et mer.

-Seul ensemble (2019–2020)
+Serge Fiori - Seul ensemble (2019–2020)

-Staged by Benoit Landry, Seul ensemble is a homage to Serge Fiori's music.
+Staged by Benoit Landry, Serge Fiori - Seul ensemble is a homage to Serge Fiori's music.
 Using songs from his band Harmonium and from his solo career, five dancers and 15 acrobats perform the show periodically in Montréal and Québec City.
 The show was at Théâtre St-Denis in Montréal starting March 6, 2019, then at the Théâtre Capitole in Quebec City starting June 20, 2019.
 75,000 people saw the show before it was cancelled in August 2021 due to the COVID-19 pandemic.

 Hotel (2018–2019)

 Staged by Emmanuel Guillaume, Hotel was created for Cirque Éloize' 25th anniversary.
 The premiere took place at the Foxwoods Resort Casino in August 2018.

 Nezha (2018)

 Nezha tells the story of an orphan abandoned on a mysterious island.
 Rightful heir to a group called the Red Flags, she attempts to become the most fearsome pirate of all time.

 The show combines dance, acrobatics, martial arts, and visual projections in an amphitheatre.
 Presented at the Shawinigan Cité de l'Énergie specialty museum, Nezha is Cirque Éloize' first semi-permanent show.
 It premiered on July 5, 2018.